-Given a context log $R = r_1 r_2 ... r_n$, where r_i $(1 \le i \le n)$ denotes a context record, extracting context sessions from R is a procedure of segmenting R into N segments $S = \{s_1, s_2, ..., s_N\}$, where s_i $(1 \le i \le N)$ denotes a context session which consists of a group of adjacent and similar context records, and S is called a N-segmentation of R.
+Given a context log $R = r_1r_2...r_n$, where $r_i(1 \le i \le n)$ denotes a context record, extracting context sessions from R is a procedure of segmenting R into N segments $S = \{s_1, s_2, ..., s_N\}$, where $s_i(1 \le i \le N)$ denotes a context session that consists of a group of adjacent and similar context records, and S is called a N-segmentation of R.

 There are two challenges for segmenting the context log into context sessions.
 First, it is hard to estimate the number of context sessions in a context log, i.e., the parameter N. It is because mobile users may have different frequencies of context transitions due to their life styles, which implies the numbers of context sessions in their personal context logs may also vary significantly.
-Therefore, the partition based segmentation approach (e.g., [9], [18]) can not apply to context segmentation.
+Therefore, the partition-based segmentation approach (e.g., [14,23]) cannot apply to context segmentation.
 Second, it is also difficult to define a unified similarity threshold to determine where the original context log should be segmented for each individual user's context log.
-Thus, the similarity threshold based segmentation approach (e.g., [6], [13]) can not apply too.
-To address the context segmentation problem, we need an adaptive approach which can automatically segment context logs according to their intrinsic statistic properties without external guidance.
+Thus, the similarity threshold-based segmentation approach (e.g., [11,18]) cannot apply too.
+Though in the study by [2], Aggarwal proposed a segmentation framework that did not need to set the number of segments or the similarity threshold; however, this approach need to set the number of micro clusters and the number of nearest neighbors, which is also not applicable in our problem.
+To address the context segmentation problem, we need an adaptive approach that can automatically segment context logs according to their intrinsic statistic properties without external guidance.